 Open House and Maple Sugaring Tours – March 9 – 10, 2019

-Take in the scenic views of Camp Hidden Meadows and experience our Maple Sugaring operation as you run this 5K course on a mix of gravel roads and wooded trails.
+Take in the scenic views of Camp Hidden Meadows as you run our 5K course on a mix of gravel roads and wooded trails.
 The race will begin at 10 am and will be followed by a free post-run pancake breakfast featuring our homemade maple syrup for all runners.
 Comfortable lodging options available; for more information contact us at (304) 456-5191.
-Register for the race here!

 Join us for a Saturday afternoon in the spring to tour camp and meet the directors.
 This is a terrific time for enrolled first-time campers to get a feel for camp and start planning what to bring, as well as for those who are still deciding to explore the camp and visit with the staff and directors.
 Information session and tours begin at 1:00 pm.
 RSVP is recommended, but not required.

 First time campers come in all shapes, sizes and ages.
 As parents we understand that sending a child away to camp involves trust and confidence in the program and the people operating it.
 We take our responsibilities very seriously in providing a setting where children can grow as individuals, make new friends and experience exciting and new activities.
 Whether it be your first time away from home or your first time at our camp we welcome questions in determining if we are a good fit.
 Learn more by exploring our website, and feel free to contact us with additional questions.